 Go with what speaks to you in the moment, even if it’s not a dream trip.

-Spend a day in your own city and think about it as if you were just plopped down there for the day with fresh eyes, never having known it before, and see how things open up for you right in your own town.'Curate your own experiences that feel good and expand you a little bit.' -Jennifer Bristol #transformativetravel #travel
+Spend a day in your own city and think about it as if you were just plopped down there for the day with fresh eyes, never having known it before, and see how things open up for you right in your own town.
+Create short adventure stories of your own through local experiences.

 Have you ever considered hiking the Camino as a spiritual walk in Spain?